International & Comparative Law

 Term of Appointment

-The duration of residence for a Visiting Scholar is flexible, depending on the needs and interests of the Scholar, the Shepherd, and the KU law school.
+The duration of residence for a Visiting Scholar is flexible, depending on the needs and interests of the Scholar, the Liaison, and the law school.
 In most cases, it is expected the duration will not be less than one month, nor will it exceed one academic year plus the preceding or succeeding summer.

 Office Space and Facilities